compsocialscience/summer-institute/2020/materials/day2-digital-trace-data/building-apps-bots/Rpres/Building_Apps_for_Social_Science_Research.md

 ========================================================
 &nbsp;

--Survey response rates continue to drop
+-Survey response rates are low

 But What Are the Alternatives?
 ========================================================
 &nbsp;

--Survey response rates continue to drop
+-Survey response rates are low

--Many of the most important questions require longitudinal/relational/qualitative data
+-Many of our most important questions require longitudinal/relational/qualitative data

 But What Are the Alternatives?
 ========================================================